srfrnk/jabos/README.md

 **Just Another Boring Ops System**
 Jabos attempts to be a fully automated K8s GitOps framework.

+## TL;DR - What does that mean?

+### What you need to do?

+1. Installing Jabos into your K8s cluster using
+1. Setting up the K8s objects for your
+   - Git Repository
+   - Docker images
+   - Manifest folder

+### What happens next?

+1. Any new commits would be picked up from Git automatically
+1. Docker images would get build from new commits and pushed automatically
+1. New manifest versions would be deployed automatically

 ## Goals

 - Automate all steps to deploy from Git repositories into a K8s cluster